xingyc520bio/Xing-yicai-blog/content/home/featured.md

 # Order that this section appears on the page.
 weight: 80

-title: Featured Publications
+title: Work of Mine
-subtitle: ""
+subtitle: "This part mianly shows the articles I have finnished"

 content:
   # Page type to display.
 E.g. post, talk, publication...